-When the oil is hot and ready place 1-3 tofu steaks in the pan and fry for 3 minutes each side or until golden brown and crispy.
+When the oil is hot and ready, place 1 to 3 tofu steaks in the pan and fry for 3 minutes each side or until golden brown and crispy.
 Remove from the oil and let the steaks sit on some paper towel.
-Fry all the steaks and then prepare the nayv bean mash and kale.
+Fry all the steaks and then prepare the navy bean mash and kale.
 You can keep the fried tofu steaks in a low temperature oven to stay warm.

 Rinse and drain the navy beans from the liquid in the can.

-Heat a pan over medium, and add 1 tsp olive oil and the white beans and sauté for 1-2 minutes.
-Add sage, nutmeg, and 1/4 tsp each of sea salt and ground pepper.
+Heat a pan over medium, add 1 teaspoon olive oil and the white beans, and sauté for 1 to 2 minutes.
+Add sage, nutmeg, and 1/4 teaspoon each of sea salt and ground black pepper.
 Continue to sauté for 2 minutes or so.
 Then add minced garlic and sauté for another 2 minutes until the garlic is softened, cooked through, and fragrant.

-Sauté roughly chopped kale in the pan with 1 tsp olive oil and 1/4 tsp sea salt until just wilted, but still bright green.
+Sauté roughly chopped kale in the pan with 1 teaspoon of olive oil and 1/4 teaspoon sea salt until just wilted, but still bright green.
 Add white wine vinegar and toss the kale for another 30 seconds to a minute, then remove from the heat.
-The kale should be cooked with some colour still in it and not brown and over done.
+The kale should be cooked with some color still in it and not brown and over done.